fry69/bluesky-migration-guide/README.md

 Now we can get some information about the account.
 Before I started the migration process, I decided to add a recovery key to my account/DID document, just to be safe (also to get a feel for how this works), see the [guide](https://whtwnd.com/bnewbold.net/3lj7jmt2ct72r) already mentioned above.

+> [!note]
+> Why recovery keys are important?
+>
+> When you create an account the PDS holds keys for signing your records.
+This means a rogue operator PDS could overtake your account, or more mundane things like the PDS loses all data including your siging keys could happen.
+In this case a recovery key gives you at least control back over your identity (including your followers).
+In such a catastrophic scenario you can restore a backup of your account on a different PDS and initiate PLC operation to point it at that new PDS with such a recovery key.

 First I have to login to my account:
 ```shell
 goat account login -u fry69.dev -p '[old_pw]'
 ```
 > [!warning]
->Once logged in destructive operations with `goat` are possible, like deleting records.
+> Once logged in destructive operations with `goat` are possible, like deleting records.
->PLC operations (changing the DID document) require a separate token via email.
+> PLC operations (changing the DID document) require a separate token via email.

 This commands give an overview of the statue of the account, included if it is active, how many records/blobs it references:
 ```shell